companieshouse/rundeck-sns-notification-plugin/README.md

  - Message - the body of the SNS message
  - AWS SNS Topic ARN - the topic to deliver to

-The message can be simple text, just like the body of an email, which is suitable for topic subscriptions by email addresses, or can be a JSON structure that is more useful where there may be a webhook/http subscription that forms part of an integration with another service.
+The message can be simple text, just like the body of an email, which is suitable for topic subscriptions configured for email delivery, or can be a JSON structure that is more useful where there may be a webhook/http subscription that forms part of an integration with another service.

 ![](https://github.com/companieshouse/rundeck-sns-notification-plugin/raw/main/plugin-screenshot.png)
 For example, if there was an integration that relied on the message format being similar to messages received from Cloudwatch, then the following message body might be used:

     {
 	    "AlarmName": "Rundeck ${job.project} - ${job.group}/${job.name} : ${execution.status}",
 	    "Region": "eu-west-2",
 	    "StateChangeTime": "${execution.dateEndedW3c}",
 	    "AlarmDescription": "${job.group}/${job.name} - see ${execution.href}",
 	    "NewStateValue": "ALARM",
 	    "OldStateValue": "OK",
 	    "NewStateReason": "Job ${execution.status}",
 	    "AWSAccountId": "",
 	    "Trigger": {
 		    "ComparisonOperator": "",
 		    "Dimensions": "",
 		    "EvaluationPeriods": "",
 		    "MetricName": "",
 		    "Namespace": "",
 		    "Period": "",
 		    "Statistic": "",
 		    "StatisticType": "",
 		    "Threshold": "",
 		    "TreatMissingData": "",
 		    "Unit": "",
 		    "EvaluateLowSampleCountPercentile": ""
 	    }
     }

 Depending on the integration in question, many of those fields (such as the trigger attributes) might not be needed, and may be left blank.

 ### Region and Credentials